openstack-archive/poppy/tests/api/README.rst

 API Tests
 =========

-These test an actual API against a running environment.
 The API tests
++ test an actual API against a running environment.
 + are black box tests
 + can be used to test any running instance of cdn server (dev, test, prod, local instance, containerized instance)